NLESC-JCER/Schrodinet/README.md

 # Schrodinet

-Solving simple quantum problems using QMC and RBF network
+Solving the Schrodinger equations in 1, 2 or 3D  using QMC and RBF neural networks

 ## Harmonic Oscillator in 1D